Current & Proposed Capital Projects

 ide’s grove west park restoration status

-September 2, 2021 – The District’s contractor will remove an existing fence along the west perimeter of Ide’s Grove West Park that was damaged by the tornado tentatively scheduled the week of September 23-27.
+June 17, 2022 – On June 8th, the District’s contractor removed remaining sections of an existing fence along the west perimeter of Ide’s Grove West Park that was damaged by the tornado.

 TREE PRUNING & REMOVAL